xiaoditx/xiaoditx.github.io/content/blog/2025-08-26_算法真题：GESP202503四级——荒地开垦（洛谷B4263）/index.en.md

 # Before We Start

 A classmate took the GESP exam and came back saying he got TLE (Time Limit Exceeded) on one problem.
-He顺手 wrote the problem down for me.
+He wrote the problem down for me.
 I had some ideas after reading it then and tried writing it in Easy Language, but it got messier and I gave up.
 This week, being a bit bored in class and having nothing better to do, I picked this problem up again.
 I tried it at home, made some changes, and AC'd (Accepted) smoothly.

 The original problem goes like this: